Network Ports and Protocols and What They’re Used For

 What are Registered Port Numbers?

-After Well Known ports is the next range of port numbers, which includes ports 1024 through 49151.
-This range of ports is known as “Registered ports,” because they are registered with the IANA (Internet Assigned Numbers Authority).
+The next range of port numbers after well-known ports includes ports 1024 through 49151.
+This range of ports is known as “Registered ports” because they are registered with the IANA (Internet Assigned Numbers Authority).

 What Are Dynamic/Private Port Numbers?

-The final range of port numbers fall between 49152 and 65535.
-Unlike Well Known or Registered port numbers, these ports can be used without any restriction.
+The final range of port numbers falls between 49152 and 65535.
+Unlike well-known or registered port numbers, these ports can be used without any restriction.

 Get CBT Nuggets IT training news and resources